What is Uncured Pepperoni? Demystifying the Differences

 Health Implications

-When it comes to discussing the health implications of uncured pepperoni, it’s crucial to understand the role of nitrates and nitrites in the curing process and their potential impact on our health.
+When discussing the health implications of uncured pepperoni, it’s crucial to understand the role of nitrates and nitrites in the curing process and their potential impact on our health.

 Nitrates and nitrites are types of salts used in the curing process of meats, including pepperoni.
 They serve several functions: preserving the meat by preventing the growth of harmful bacteria, contributing to the meat’s color, and adding a unique flavor.